pythian/capcontrol/README.md

 # capcontrol
-DataStax 2019 presentation about Capacity Planning using Facebook Prophet
+DataStax Accelerate 2019 presentation about Capacity Planning using Facebook Prophet